 Give this fried milk a try if you have never heard of it before.
 This is one of the most inviting yet delicious snacks for both the kiddo and grow-up.

 As the name implied, this is definitely not the go-to for dairy sensitive or dieter, but it sure does give a twist to the rest.
-You could always modified and substitute for the non-dairy version, with include almond/coconut milk, cream, and egg-free ingredients.
-The flavor and scent won’t be the same but still produce fabulous snack.
+You could always modify and substitute for the non-dairy version, by using almond/coconut milk, cream, and other egg-free ingredients.
+The flavor and scent won’t be the same but still produce a fabulous snack.

 The nice thing about this is, each cube is so crispy and inviting.
-To achieve this, make sure the re-grind/mill your bread crumbs, to make the outer coat more uniform.
-The inside filling should be more runny when hot making it so tasty just like those cheese fritter.
+To achieve this, make sure to re-grind/mill your bread crumbs to make the outer coat more uniform.
+The inside filling should be runnier when hot making it so tasty just like those cheese fritter.

 You could add extra flavor or herb to variate the recipe a bit, a few drop of citrus like orange would be awesome as well.

 Oh, and don’t for get that cup of tea!

 Recipe for Fried Milk

 - 2 Tbsp butter

 - Nonstick square pan parchment lined or silicone mold – preferred

 - Fluff 2 egg yolks till color change, add sugar, beat some more to mix.